 With FATCA, there is a 30% withholding tax on certain US-originated income paid to, or for the benefit of, a US person by a foreign source.
 Under a Luxembourg-US tax agreement, this withholding tax applies to any USoriginated income, dividends, or gross proceeds from sales of assets paid out to shareholders who are considered to be US investors.
-Any shareholders who do not provide all this withholding tax regime is handled.

-FATCA-related information requested, or whom we believe are US investors, may be subject to this withholding tax on all or a portion of any sale or dividend payments paid by any fund.
-Likewise, we may impose the withholding tax on investments made through any intermediary who we are not completely satisfied is FATCA-compliant.
-If investing through intermediaries, you should check with them how
+Any shareholders who do not provide all FATCA-related information requested, or whom we believe are US investors, may be subject to this withholding tax on all or a portion of any sale or dividend payments paid by any fund.
+Likewise, we may impose the withholding tax on investments made through any financial intermediary who we are not completely satisfied is FATCA-compliant.
+If investing through financial intermediaries, you should check with them how this withholding tax regime is handled.